Rannek/Arch/README.md

  ## Note

 This guide intentionally does not include a swap partition or swap file as part of the installation process.
 The primary reason for this is simplicity, aiming to provide a basic and straightforward installation experience.

 In addition to not setting up swap, this guide also simplifies the installation process by not configuring locales and other detailed system settings.
 The focus is on delivering a streamlined and basic setup, ideal for users who prefer a minimal installation or for those new to Arch Linux.

-Users with specific needs can always add swap space post-installation.
+Users with specific needs can always add swap space and other things post-installation.

 ### Let's start!